brycewray/hugo-site/content/posts/2022/04/static-tweets-astro.md

 featured_image_caption: |
   <span class="caption">Image: <a href="https://unsplash.com/@alexbemore?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Alexander Shatov</a>; <a href="https://unsplash.com/s/photos/twitter?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a></span>
 ---

+**Update, 2022-04-12**: The [Astro](https://astro.build) team has come up with an [`astro-embed` project](https://github.com/astro-community/astro-embed) which will accomplish everything described herein and much more, so I encourage you to use it rather than the component described herein.
+That said, perhaps this post will still be of some educational value, especially for those new to Astro.
+{.yellowBox}

 Perhaps you saw one or both of my [earlier](/posts/2022/02/static-tweets-eleventy-hugo/) [posts](/posts/2022/02/static-tweets-eleventy-hugo-part-2/) about how to embed fully static (thus, **not** privacy-violating) tweets in the [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io) static site generators (SSGs).
 If not, you may want to read at least the [first one](/posts/2022/02/static-tweets-eleventy-hugo/) for background because, in this post, I offer a similar---albeit briefer---piece about how to do this with the **[Astro](https://astro.build)** SSG.